Enjoy a classic camping holiday

 Make special memories on a fantastic family trip to Nore Valley Park.
 Have some time out while the children feed animals at the pet farm or let them run wild in the playground.
 Later, test your need for speed on the go kart track open to kids big and small.
 Enjoy camping in Kilkenny or rent one of the motorhomes on the Nore Valley campsite, and make sure to stock up your picnic basket at the on-site shop.

 Discover unique camping getaways

 Set up camp somewhere new every night and stay in a colourful caravan pulled by a friendly horse for a truly unique holiday experience with Clissmann Horse Caravans.
 Venture around the Wicklow countryside with your trusty steed and reconnect with nature on a camping trip that you’ll never forget.
 Don’t worry if you haven’t handled a horse before as the owners provide you with training before setting off.

 Make it a romantic weekend for two at the adult only Lough Arrow Touring Park where a warm welcome is guaranteed.
 Wander the countryside and stroll around ancient monuments at Carrowkeel Megalithic Site, or pack a picnic and while away a sunny afternoon on the shores of Lough Arrow.

-Whether you decide on a lavish weekend of glamping or prefer old school camping, it’s important to appreciate Ireland’s magnificent landscape and leave your campsite as you found it.
-See our Leave No Trace page for more information, and check out our guide to the best staycations in Ireland to find even more inspiration for your next getaway.
+Wherever you decide to camp, it’s important to appreciate Ireland’s magnificent landscape and leave your campsite as you found it.
+See our Leave No Trace page for more information, or explore our guide to the best glamping in Ireland for a more luxurious way to connect with the great outdoors.